mmontalvillo98/portfolio/README.md

 ---

 ## **Features**
-- **About Me Section**: Highlighting my professional journey and personal background.
+- **Experience Timeline**: A timeline view of my work experience, skills, and achievements.
 - **Projects Showcase**: A gallery of my personal and professional projects with descriptions and links.
-- **Experience Timeline**: A timeline view of my work experience, skills, and achievements.
-- **Contact Form**: An integrated form for easy communication.
+- **Contact Link**: An integrated link for easy communication.

 ---